nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * `add Test`<br>
   `undo`<br>
-  Undoes adding Test to the todo list.
+  Undo adding Test to the todo list.
 * `add Assignment` <br>
   `add Project` <br>
   `undo 2`<br>
-  Undoes both commands.
+  Undo both commands.

 ### 2.9.
 Redo a command : `redo`

 Redoes previously undone commands by the user.<br>
 Format: `redo [NUMBER]`

-> Redoes the last data-mutating command inputted since the undone point.<br>
+> Redo the last data-mutating command inputted since the undone point.<br>
-> If a number is entered, redoes that ammount of previous commands instead.<br>
+> If a number is entered, redo that ammount of previous commands instead.<br>
 > The number **must be a positive integer** 1, 2, 3, ...
 > The number must be less than or equal to the number of commands undone.